It’s been three years since Claire Tait was last abused by her ex-partner.

 Unlike Emily and the two women a week killed by their male partners, Claire, an investment management assistant, is one of the lucky ones, although if only by a margin.

-“When we first started going out it was amazing,” she reminisces.
+“When we first started going out it was amazing,” she said.

 “But he just slowly started chipping away at my confidence.